charlypg/Balzax/README.md

 # Balzax

-Game environments for reinforcement learning and open-ended learning composed of balls moving other balls and coded in JAX.
+*Balzax* is an open source Python library for developing ***simple, vectorized and fast reinforcement learning environments*** thanks to JAX.
+It provides an API and already implemented game environments to test and compare reinforcement learning algorithms.

 ## Installation